timsun28/DataSciencePort/README.md

 ##### Result:
 At first almost all the models had an accuracy of around 80%.
-This later came to light as a rookie mistake, because our model was labeled about 80% as a 0 and 20% as a 1.
-This meant that even with models reaching an accuracy of about 80% labeled all their sentences as not relevant.
+This later came to light as a rookie mistake, because our classification was labeled where about 80% as 0 and 20% as 1.
+This meant that some models predicted all their sentences as 0 and got 80% correct.
 With this conclusion we created new tasks to figure out different ways of measuring the performance of a certain set of model and feature.

 #### Trying different methods and storing results in readable format